What Have I Done to Deserve This? (film): Plot

 Gloria's life has become unbearable.
-She has no hope, no money, no opportunities yet she is still required to pay for the apartment, the television, the telephone, the lighting, the heating, the rates, and the weekly shopping.
-Increasingly desperate to find extra money to pay the bills, she is forced to work for a couple of bankrupt writers; she has to put up with a lizard that Toni and his grandmother have brought home.
+She has no hope, no money and no opportunities and struggles with her husband to pay for the apartment, the television, the telephone, the lighting, the heating, the rates, and the weekly shopping.
+Increasingly desperate to find extra money to pay the bills, she is forced to work for a couple of bankrupt writers.
+Another aggravation is a lizard that Toni and his grandmother have brought home.
 Unable to pay for Miguel's dental treatment, Gloria has little hesitation in allowing Miguel to live with the dentist, a pedophile.
 Miguel accepts once certain material conditions are met.